DiscipleTools/disciple-tools-documentation/metrics/personal/activity-highlights.md

-# Personal Metrics: Activity Highlights
+# Disciple.Tools | Metrics: Activity Highlights

-The Activity Highlights report gives you a quick summary of your ministry activities and their impact.
-It also shows you important updates made by others on your contacts and groups.
-This helps you stay informed and see your progress at a glance.
+The Activity Highlights report gives you a quick summary of your ministry activities and their results.
+It also shows you important updates made by other people on your contacts and groups.
+This helps you stay up-to-date and see your progress easily.

-To access this report, navigate to **Metrics** > **Personal** > **Activity Highlights**.
+## How to Access the Activity Highlights Report
+1. Go to the **Metrics** area in the main menu.
+2. Select **Activity Highlights** from the **Personal** section.

 ## What This Report Shows

-The report is divided into two main columns: **Your Activity** and **Activity from Others**.
-You can filter the entire report by a specific date range at the top of the page.
+The report is split into two main columns: **Your Activity** and **Activity from Others**.
+You can filter the whole report by a specific date range at the top of the page.

 ### Your Activity

-This column summarizes the direct actions you have taken in Disciple.Tools.
-It includes the following categories:
+This column summarizes the actions you have taken yourself in Disciple.Tools.
+It includes:

-*   **Records Created**: The number of new contacts and groups you have personally created.
+- **Records Created**: The number of new contacts and groups you have created.
-*   **Milestones Reached**: Tracks when you have updated key milestones for your contacts, such as "First Meeting" or "Ongoing Meetings."
+- **Milestones Reached**: Tracks when you have updated important milestones for your contacts, such as "First Meeting" or "Ongoing Meetings."
 It also tracks updates to group health (e.g., "Practicing Tithing").
-*   **Baptisms**: A count of the contacts you have personally recorded as baptized.
+- **Baptisms**: A count of the contacts you have recorded as baptized.
-*   **Comments Posted**: The total number of comments you have made on contact and group records.
+- **Comments Posted**: The total number of comments you have made on records.
-*   **Comments Reacted To**: The number of times you have used the "reaction" feature on comments.
+- **Comments Reacted To**: The number of times you have "reacted" to a comment.

 ### Activity from Others

-This column keeps you informed about what others are doing on the contacts and groups that are assigned to you.
-This is useful for collaboration and tracking team progress.
+This column helps you know what other people are doing on the contacts and groups that you are assigned to.
+This is helpful for teamwork and tracking your team's progress.

-*   **Milestones Updated by Others**: Shows when another user updates a milestone on one of your contacts or groups.
+- **Milestones Updated by Others**: Shows when another user updates a milestone on one of your contacts or groups.
 For example, if a team member marks one of your contacts as "Contact Established."
-*   **Baptisms by Others**: A count of baptisms performed by other users on contacts that you are assigned to.
+- **Baptisms by Others**: A count of baptisms recorded by other users on contacts that you are assigned to.

-By reviewing both columns, you get a complete picture of the activity surrounding your ministry focus, celebrating both your direct contributions and the collaborative efforts of your team.
+By looking at both columns, you can get a full picture of the activity related to your ministry, celebrating both what you have done and the work of your team.